 It’s hard to believe, but the PlayStation 4 launched way back in 2013.
-To jog your memory, Sony launched the PS4 in the same year as Battlefield 4, BioShock Infinite, and Grand Theft Auto V released.
+To jog your memory, Sony launched the PS4 in the same year that Battlefield 4, BioShock Infinite, and Grand Theft Auto V released.

-What Is the Next PlayStation Called?
+What Is the Next-Gen PlayStation Called?

 Unlike Microsoft, which has used a unique name for each of its Xbox consoles, Sony plans to stick with the straightforward numbered approach.
-The next PlayStation is called the PlayStation 5.
+The next PlayStation is simply called the PlayStation 5.

 While it’s not particularly exciting, it does make sense.

 Sony has confirmed that the PlayStation 5 will launch “in time for Holiday 2020.”
 This is a bit vague, but we can guess when it will become available based on trends from the past systems.

 The PlayStation 4 launched on November 15, 2013 in North America, and the PS4 Pro came out on November 10, 2016.
 Meanwhile, the PlayStation 3 first became available on November 17, 2006.